garyzupan/Pyramid-Quick-Tutorial/README.txt

     Public
     Do not add .gitignore for ignoring languages
     Do not add a license like GNU
-# Push an existing repository from command line
+# Push an existing repository from command line first time
+git remote add origin https://github.com/garyzupan/Pyramid-Quick-Tutorial.git
+# Push every time
-git remote add origin https://github.com/garyzupan/Pyramid-Quick-Tutorial.git git push -u origin master
+git push -u origin master